KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/dragons_the_first_memory_of_the_earth.md

 ## Dragons in the Great Synthesis

-Your Great Synthesis is not a theory.
+My Great Synthesis is not a theory.

 It is a living memory.